 Professional Custom Closets vs. Doing It Yourself

 When you first realize that you need either a larger closet or more closet storage space, it’s very common to consider what your options are.
-For some, the problem can be solved quickly and efficiently by calling a custom closet company and meeting with a closet designer to start the process.
-Others have budget constraints or at the very least concerns, that their solution for their space will need to stay within a comfortable price range.
+For some, the problem is solved quickly and efficiently by calling a custom closet company.
+A closet designer helps start the process.
+Others have budget constraints.
+At the very least, concerns that a solution for their space will need to stay within a comfortable price range.
 Then of course there are those that are incredibly handy and like to solve their home improvement needs themselves by taking the DIY route.

-Given how popular it’s become to add a built-in closet system to your closets, you are now faced with countless systems and storage products.
+Given how popular built-in closet system have become, you are now faced with countless systems and storage products.
 If you are considering the pros of custom closets verses a DIY closet renovation project, then this post is for you.

 The Time Factor

 Many of us are busy and often juggling many tasks between work, home and family.
 Committing to DIY, any home renovation project, means time not spent working, playing, or with family.
-Often home projects can become more of a chore when it was intended to be fun and I’ve see closets become one of “those projects” more than a few times.
+Often home projects can become a chore.
+I’ve see closets become one of “those projects” more than a few times.
 Especially when the closet is a walk-in and if it’s on the larger side.

 Sure, building a closet system isn’t as complex as adding kitchen cabinets but they do require some skill, and muscle.
 Many of the systems are framed out with tall melamine boards that are a full seven feet in height.
 Because of the height and weight of the boards, your 1-person project may now be a 2-person installation that further invades the family, work, and your fun time.